 Some would even eat the marshmallow but still expect to be given another one.

-The results from this study were interesting.
+The results of this study were interesting.
 The children who are able to defer gratification in order to wait for a second treat, tend to have better life success than the children who were unable to wait.

 Compare these two children.
 One child happily sits there, patiently waiting for the time to pass and then to claim his reward.
-A second child eats the marshmallow, and then demands his reward.
+A second child eats the marshmallow and then demands his reward.
 The rules do not apply to him as far as he is concerned.
 It is clear which child will find life easier.

 Of course, most children will be somewhere between the two, having to find ways to distract themselves to avoid eating the marshmallow.
-Think about this, would you have been a one marshmallow, or a two marshmallow child?
+Think about this, would you have been a one marshmallow or a two marshmallow child?